Online Health Science Degrees with Financial Aid

 - Amount: Varies

 - Scholarships are awarded to students pursuing degrees in health sciences at both two-year and four-year schools.
-Applicants must be a resident of St. Lucie County in Florida and have a cumulative GPA of 3.0 or higher (or 2.5 or higher with documented extenuating circumstances).
+Applicants must be residents of St. Lucie County in Florida and have a cumulative GPA of 3.0 or higher (or 2.5 or higher with documented extenuating circumstances).

 Medical Group Management Association (MGMA) Scholarships